-4.1 External Examiners should have the opportunity to contribute to the enhancement of the student learning experience in theory and practice settings during their term of appointment.

-- 4.2 Schools are encouraged to utilise the External Examiner's experience through discussions with academic and practice staff on the structure and content of programmes of study.
-External Examiners may also be asked to comment on any proposed changes to programmes of study or to provide advice following changes to NMC requirements or similar. - 4.3 Informal meetings between External Examiners and groups of students, practice assessors and academic assessors are also encouraged. - 4.4 External Examiners are requested, through their annual report, to comment on particular strengths or distinctive or innovative features in relation to standards and assessment, and to provide suggestions for the enhancement of the provision under scrutiny.
+- 4.1 External Examiners should have the opportunity to contribute to the enhancement of the student learning experience during their term of appointment. - 4.2 Schools are encouraged to utilise the External Examiner's experience through discussions with academic staff on the structure and content of programmes of study.
+External Examiners may also be asked to comment on any proposed changes to programmes of study or to provide advice following changes to PSRB requirements or similar. - 4.3 Informal meetings between External Examiners and groups of students are also encouraged and guidance on these meetings is set out in Section 9: Student Involvement. - 4.4 External Examiners are requested, through their annual report, to comment on particular strengths or distinctive or innovative features in relation to standards and assessment, and to provide suggestions for the enhancement of the provision under scrutiny.